 Will you call me for every position I inquire about?

 Not every shoe fits every foot.
-If you don’t meet the client’s requirements for a job you may be interested in, we’ll let you know.
+If you don’t meet the healthcare facility’s requirements for a job you may be interested in, we’ll let you know.
 But we will keep your resume on file and make every attempt to match you with a job that is a better fit.
-Our job is not done until you and the client are happy.
+Our job is not done until you and the healthcare facility are happy.

 How/When will I get paid?

 BOS operates on a Monday-Sunday workweek.
 Timecards are due on Monday by noon.
 It is your responsibility to ensure your timecard is turned in on time.
 Payday is Thursday.
 We encourage healthcare professionals to sign up for direct deposit or a BOS paycard to minimize disruptions.
 Paper checks are available for pickup at our office on Thursday and Friday.
 Any checks remaining in the office at 5 p.m. on Friday will be mailed to your address in our system.
 BOS is not responsible for delays in delivery with the postal service.